We welcome you to be a part of NHC’s Hazak Group, for Congregants and others within our Community aged 55 and over.

 We are planning many exciting things.
 Hazak is an active group for seniors 55 and older (however we ‘specialize’ in 65 and older).
 Dues are only $18 a year.
 [For new members, there’s a special price of $17.99 plus a $0.01 processing fee!]

 As they used to say in the 50’s, “be there or be square.”
-Looking forward to meeting you on November 2nd!
+Looking forward to seeing you at our upcoming meetings and events!

 - NHC’s Hazak events are always included in our Weekly Announcement Sheet that is handed out at Saturday Morning (Shabbat) Services.